-Prerequisite courses to each comprehensive examination are listed in the master's degree program model curriculum charts.
+Prerequisite courses to each comprehensive examination are listed in the graduate degree program model curriculum charts.
+In addition to course completion requirements, all sections of the first-year comprehensive exams must be passed to be eligible to sit for the second-year comprehensive exams.

 In addition, students must have the following GPAs to be eligible for the comprehensive exams:

-First comprehensive exam: 2.0Second comprehensive exam: 2.75
+- First comprehensive exam: 2.0 - Second comprehensive exam: 2.75